Impedance Calculator

 Enter resistance R and/or reactance X above.

 Impedance Z is the total opposition to AC current in a circuit containing both resistance and reactance.
-It combines the energy-dissipating effect of resistance (R) with the energy-storing effect of reactance (X) — from inductors (positive X) or capacitors (negative X).
+It combines the energy-dissipating effect of resistance (R) with the energy-storing effect of reactance (X), from inductors (positive X) or capacitors (negative X).
 The phase angle θ shows how much the current leads or lags the voltage, and the power factor gives the ratio of real to apparent power.
+Impedance is usually the last step in an AC analysis, after the reactance figures from the rest of the Electronics Hub have given you the value of X to enter here.

 Formula reference